HilscherAutomation/netPI-desktop-hdmi/README.md

 ##### Privileged mode

-Only the privileged mode option lifts the enforced container limitations to allow usage of X.org display server in a container.
+The privileged mode option needs to be activated to lift the standard Docker enforced container limitations.
+With this setting the container and the applications inside are the getting (almost) all capabilities as if running on the Host directly.

+netPI's secure reference software architecture prohibits root access to the Host system always.
+Even if priviledged mode is activated the intrinsic security of the Host Linux Kernel can not be compromised.

 ##### Host network